cielavenir/pulldockerimage/readme.md

 generate a docker image directly (without deploying to the client machine).

-`docker login` is required prior. .docker/config.json should look like this.
+`docker login` is required prior.
+If credsStore is not used, .docker/config.json should look like this.

 {
         "auths": {